BFS Website Revamp

 IA, Content strategy, CMS, Figma

-Site structure mirrored internal BFS departments rather than the tasks users were trying to complete, making information hard to find.
+Site structure mirrored internal BFS departments rather than the tasks users were trying to complete, making information hard to find without prior knowledge of how BFS was organized.

 Pages varied widely in structure, tone, and accuracy.
-There was no shared standard, so quality depended entirely on which team owned a page.
+Quality depended entirely on which team owned a page, with no shared standard to anchor against.

 Phased, data-driven, built to last

 I led weekly working sessions with 15+ subject matter experts, conducted the majority of page revamps, and created and maintained the reporting system tracking what was done, in progress, and still needed attention.
-The work was phased — not everything at once, but prioritized by where users actually were.
+The work was phased.
+Not everything at once, but prioritized by where users actually were, not what seemed most outdated internally.

 ~90%